PA ANG First Sergeant of the Year

 Master Sgt.
-Bryan Curzi, 171st Medical Group first sergeant, councils an Airman June 3, 2020, Pittsburgh, Pa.
-Curzi was awarded the 2020 First Sergeant of the Year award for the Pennsylvania Air National Guard.
-(U.S. Air National Guard photo by Senior Airman Zoe M. Wockenfuss)
+Bryan Curzi, assigned to the 171st Air Refueling Wing, Pittsburgh, won the 2020 First Sergeant of the Year award for the Pennsylvania Air National Guard.
+Curzi is the first sergeant for the 171st Medical Group during his traditional drill weekends and is employed full time with the Aircraft Maintenance Squadron.

+Curzi enlisted in the Air National Guard in 2006 as a crew chief.
+He was looking for an opportunity to serve his country while maintaining the strong ties he had established in the community; the 171st was the perfect fit.

+So far, in his 14 year career Curzi has deployed six times in support of U.S. Central Command and has participated in several security missions in the Indo-Pacific region.
+He has taken great pride in wearing the uniform since day one.
+One of his biggest motivators is the camaraderie he feels with his fellow guardsmen.

 |Date Taken: